Driving simulator for driver training and research

 - Simulators for emergency services.
 This is simular to the police training simulations: ambulance and fire engine drivers can also practice in a simulator in the use of optical and sound signals.

 - Training of hazard perception.
 Inexperienced drivers may benefit from more practice in hazard recognition.
 A simulator can be programmed to offer special training scenarios of unexpected situations that don't occur often in the real world.

 Apart from driver training, other driving simulator applications are:

-- Distracted driver simulation.
+- Distracted driving simulator.
 The last couple of years it has become clear that driver distractions, especially because of texting and use of smart phone while driving, is an important factor in accidents in especially young drivers.
-A simulator can demonstrate in a very convincing way how this affects driver safety by letting young drivers experience it.
+A driving simulator can demonstrate how this affects driver safety in a very convincing way by letting young drivers experience it.

-- Impaired driving or driving under the influence (DUI).
+- Impaired driving or driving under the influence (DUI) simulator.
 DUI is still one of the most important causes of traffic fatalities.
 Impaired driving simulations can help to increase awareness of the dangers of drunk driving.
 Young drivers have an above average accident risk because of impaired driving (DUI).

 - Treatment of fear of driving or driving phobia.
 Fear of driving can strongly affect the lives of those who suffer from this.
 Fear of driving can be treated effectively in a driving simulator.
 VR systems and simulators are increasingly being used to treat driving phobia.

 - Evaluation of fitness to drive.
-For elderly drivers and people who have medical conditions that require an evaluation of fitness to drive, simulators can help to establish their driving skills in a much more valid way that the traditional testing methods.
+For elderly drivers and people who have medical conditions that require an evaluation of fitness to drive, simulators can help to establish their driving skills in a much more valid way than traditional testing methods.

 - Rehabilitation training.
 People who need occupational therapy or rehabilitation training can practice various driving tasks in a simulator in a safe environment.